oisin/bikebotser/README.md

+*Public Health Warning:  work in progress, not even working proper*

 ### A little bot for checking bike availability with Slack

 Bikebotser needs to know your local bike scheme, and your Slack access tokens, and your JC Decaux developer tokens.